What to do when things go wrong¶

 Jupyter can’t start a kernel¶

-Files called kernel specs tell Jupyter how to start different kinds of kernel.
+Files called kernel specs tell Jupyter how to start different kinds of kernels.

 To see where these are on your system, run